kahilah/ct2foam/README.md

     - consistent <code>thermophysicalProperties</code>, <code>chemistsryProperties</code> and <code>controlDict</code> entries for an OpenFOAM case setup.

 - Note that [pyJac](https://github.com/SLACKHA/pyJac) is not set as a requirement for this python package.
-To install:
+To install, ensure that you have <code>python=3.6</code> installed.
+Then,
     - <code>conda install -c slackha pyjac</code> (or)
     - <code>pip install pyjac</code>